 There are three federal economic immigration streams:

-These three program are competitive and score based.
+These programs are competitive and score based.
 Keep in mind that meeting the criteria for any of these programs is not enough.
 Candidates are assigned a score and ranked against other candidates, and only the highest-ranking candidates will be able to apply to immigrate to Canada.

 If you are moving from the US to Canada to work, there are different types of work permits that may be available to you, depending on your circumstances: